dutchpsycho/ActiveBreach-Engine/README.md

 Primarily due to integration complexity.
 Linking cryptographic libraries and using Windows internal structures in C++ introduces development friction and unnecessary complexity.
 The goal of **ABE** is ease of integration, which means no external dependencies.
 As a result, the C and C++ versions are provided as single-include header files (`.h`).

-The Rust version includes exclusive features such as stub encryption, a custom stub ring allocator, and TLS callbacks.
+The Rust version includes exclusive features such as build-time encrypted stub templates, a custom stub ring allocator, and TLS callbacks.

 ## USAGE